Last updated

 NET Bible (+ Translator Notes)

 LiveThe full NET Bible Second Edition is live across all 66 books, including the famous Translator Notes — a scholar's commentary on almost every verse.
 Licensed through Biblical Studies Press / bible.org.
-The Translator Notes are surfaced inline alongside the text.
+The Translator Notes are surfaced in the verse drawer alongside other study material.

 -